saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-14-junos-proxy-minion-saltstack.md

 set system arp passive-learning
 ```

-This basic example tempalte will be enough to demonstrate the use of the execution modules.
+This basic example template will be enough to demonstrate the use of the execution modules.
 For more information on how to template in Salt, check this article: [Templating for network engineers in SaltStack ](https://saidvandeklundert.net/2019-06-08-templating-for-network-engineers-in-saltstack/).

 Back to our example.
-The configuration from the tempalte is not (yet) present on the device we are working with.
+The configuration from the template is not (yet) present on the device we are working with.
 Let's render the template and load the configuration using the `junos.load` function:

 ```yaml
 / $  salt dar01-dal05-lab03 junos.load salt://templates/juniper/arp.set format='set'